bmellink/IBusBM/README.md

 Servo myservo;  // create servo object to control a servo

 void setup() {
-  IBus.begin(Serial);    // iBUS object connected to serial0 RX/RX0 pin
+  IBus.begin(Serial);    // iBUS object connected to serial0 RX pin
   myservo.attach(9);     // attaches the servo on pin 9 to the servo object }